grandma-collaboration/icare/docs/dev_guide/index.md

 ## Access the Production VM (at IJCLAB)

-We deployed grandma_skyportal on a VM at IJCLAB/CNRS, which is accessible remotely via SSH.
+We deployed icare on a VM at IJCLAB/CNRS, which is accessible remotely via SSH.
 However, for security reasons, we don't want to expose an SSH connection to the public internet.
-Which is why you will need an IJCLAB account, so you can first connect to a public VM of IJCLAB, and then connect to the private VM dedicated to grandma_skyportal.
+Which is why you will need an IJCLAB account, so you can first connect to a public VM of IJCLAB, and then connect to the private VM dedicated to icare.

 - Connect to the public VM of IJCLAB:
 ```
 ssh <your_user_name>@lx3.lal.in2p3.fr
 ```

-- Connect to the private VM running grandma_skyportal:
+- Connect to the private VM running icare:
 ```
 ssh grandmadmin@grandma-v2.ijclab.in2p3.fr
 ```